eipark/eipark.github.io/_posts/2016-11-29-maximize-giving-with-stocks-and-donor-advised-funds.markdown

 ---
 layout: post
-title:  "How US Tech Employees can Maximize Giving with Stocks and Donor Advised Funds"
+title:  "How Tech Workers can Maximize Giving with Stocks and Donor Advised Funds"
 categories: software finances giving
 ---